This is a list of courses with the subject code CLSA. For more information, see Classics (College of Liberal Arts and

 CLSA:2651 Gender and Sexuality in the Ancient World 3 s.h.

 Survey of gender and sexuality issues in the social, political, and religious life of ancient Greece and Rome; evidence from literature, the visual arts, archaeology.
-Requirements: completion of rhetoric requirement and sophomore standing.
+Requirements: completion of GE CLAS Core Rhetoric and sophomore standing.
 GE: Values and Culture.
 Same as GWSS:2651.